Inventory. POS. Accounting.

 - Resellers with valid tax IDs can purchase tax free.

-Any credit-card processor may be used including Square and PayPal.
+Any credit-card processor may be used.
 The program is not integrated with any processing service.
 The sales clerk only needs to select the method of payment and process the card transaction completely independent of the software.

 Multiple invoices can be opened at the same time, allowing a shopper to put a sale on hold and come back to complete the sale later on.

 Hardware for Labeling and POS

 Print labels and tags with any edition of the program, any ink printer and sheet stock (labels and tags on 8.5 x 11 sheets).
 With Diamond and Virtual editions print labels and tags from rolls of labels using a thermal printer.

 At POS stores can use a common scanner to scan barcodes on price tags, populating the 'line item' with information about the items being purchased, including the owners of the goods.
 (Scanners can also be used to locate items in inventory.)

 Cash drawers (with locks and keys) connect to receipt printers and pop open when a receipt prints.
 Stores selling used merchandise often have no-return policies making the printing of receipts unnecessary so with BCSS, a drawer can be connected to the PC (with a special adapter replacing the printer) and will only open for non-credit-card transactions (like cash, check, store credit, etc).
 In the absence of a receipt printer, receipts can be printed from within the program using an ink printer.

 Receipt printers print receipts on 3-inch-wide thermal roll paper (available for most office-supply stores).